evilfeonix/HUNTER/README.md

 # **Tunnel server served by Hunter**:
 1. Localhost: malicious link can only be active in local machine (_use it to exprienced how this tool works_).
-2. Pinggy.io: use this to make the malicious link accessible around the world.
+2. Serveo.net: use this to make the malicious link accessible around the world.
+3. LocalTunnel: use this to make the malicious link accessible around the world (_npm is required_).
-3. Serveo.net: use this to make the malicious link accessible around the world.
+4. Localhost.run: use this to make the malicious link accessible around the world.

 # **Information hunted by this tool in summary**:
 - Browser information: name, version, language, appName, appCodeName, cookieEnable